 Completing the FAFSA

 Step 1: Create an FSA ID to electronically sign the FAFSA.
 The student and one parent will need their own FSA ID.

 Step 2: Complete and submit your FAFSA at the FAFSA website.
-Compass College’s school code
+Compass College’s school code is: 041633.

 If you have any questions when completing the application, you can contact the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) or the Compass College Financial Aid Office at 616-988-1000.

 Once the FAFSA is submitted, you and Compass College will receive a Student Aid Report (SAR) within 2-3 days.
 A member of the Compass College Financial Aid Office will be in contact with you regarding your options and any additional documents needed.

 The different fund sources range from need-based gift aid to student loans.
 Here is a list of the types of commonly used aid at Compass College:

 these are awarded automatically, usually based on need.
 Most grant eligibility is determined based on the information provided on the FAFSA.
 Grants are a form of gift aid and do not have to be repaid.

 These are awarded automatically, usually based on need.
 Most grant eligibility is determined based on the information provided on the FAFSA.
 Grants are a form of gift aid and do not have to be repaid.
 The deadline for grants from the State of Michigan is March 1 each year.